 - Free to download and install thanks to the open-source nature

 - You can modify everything on your website (theme, functions, apps, integrations…)

 - A huge number of payment gateway, integration, app, and add-on options

 - An enormous global community with dedicated users

 - Scalable and large capacity

-- Steep learning curve, high tech-skill needed
+- The steep learning curve, high tech-skill needed

 - Limited support unless you’re paying for the expensive enterprise package

 - Extensions can be costly, and typically developers are needed to install

 - Not really geared for small shops